Learn Before

 Milgram Experiment Results by Shock Level

-The results of the Milgram experiment show a progressive decrease in obedience as the instructed shock intensity increased.
-While nearly all participants administered shocks in the 'slight to moderate' range (15–135 volts), the percentage dropped to approximately 80% for 'strong to very strong' shocks (135–255 volts).
-A further decline was observed at the 'intense to extremely intense' level (255–375 volts), where about 65% of participants continued.
-Notably, this rate of obedience stabilized, with roughly 65% of individuals proceeding to deliver the highest levels of shock, from 'severe' (375–435 volts) up to the maximum 450 volts.
+The results of the Milgram experiment demonstrated a surprising degree of obedience to authority, showing a progressive decrease in compliance as the instructed shock intensity increased.
+While all or nearly all participants administered shocks in the 'slight to moderate' range (15–135 volts), the participation percentage dropped to about 80% for 'strong to very strong' shocks (135–255 volts).
+A further decline was observed at the 'intense to extremely intense' level (255–375 volts), where approximately 65% (two out of three) of participants continued to administer shocks to an unresponsive learner.
+Notably, this rate of obedience remained stable at about 65% for the highest levels of shock, from 'severe' (375–435 volts) up to the maximum XXX (435–450 volts) designation.

 Image 0